makerbot/u-boot/README.markdown

 2. Run a console program (we recommend screen on Linux and OS/X, and putty on Windows), and connect to the FTDI serial port at 115200/n/1
 3. Reset the board.
 4. Press any key within 3 seconds, to interrupt the boot sequence.

+U-boot is suprisingly flexible.
+Type in 'help' to see a list of possible commands.

+_Note: We've automated U-Boot configuration on the production line, using a [python script](https://github.com/makerbot/pyReplicator/blob/master/UBootProgrammer.py)_

 Here are some sample environment configurations: